Beyond the Pitch

 You cannot automate connecting with people to truly understand their motivations and where they fit, but with hard work and some innovation you can scale some aspects of this process.

 When Rev1 first created the mentor network, we had a sense that our region needed to build connections.
-We knew it was important, so we created a network of mentors and experts without being sure how it would work; not surprisingly, like the startups we support, in the three years since, we’ve pivoted multiple times.
-Now we have a structure that connects startups not only with mentors and experts, but with talent and future customers.
+We knew it was important, so we created a network of mentors and vetted service providers without being sure how it would work; not surprisingly, like the startups we support, in the three years since, we’ve pivoted multiple times.
+Now we have a structure that connects startups not only with mentors and vetted service providers, but with talent and future customers.

 It’s a work in process.
 We want to improve our use of our network and make it even more responsive to entrepreneurs and the mentors, experts, and business people whose impact on the startups and entrepreneurs that they mentor is profound.